 I explained to him that he and I would co-teach classes for the better part of a year.
 In each class, he’d start doing more and more of the process.
 So, every time we teach a class together, he is mastering a different component of the process.
-Over time, he will have mastered the entire process.
+Over time, he will have mastered all of the training sessions.

 When you design your train-the-trainer model course, create a simple step-by-step process.
 If the process is complex, break it down into easily learnable bite-sized pieces.

 In 1997, The Franklin Planner company merged with Stephen Covey’s leadership company.
-Since Covey taught time-management skills and Franklin sold day-planners, it seemed like a sound merger.
+Since Covey taught time-management skills and Franklin sold day planners, it seemed like a sound merger.
 It didn’t work as expected, though.
-The new company created a train-the-trainer model to certify instructors.
-They had great content, but they didn’t test and measure the results.
+The new company created a train-the-trainer model to certify local trainers in every city.
+They had great content, but they didn’t test and measure the results of their trainer method.

 My wife worked for a company that had quarterly “Covey Training” sessions.
 She dreaded every one of them.
 I remember her saying, “I’m going to another Covey Training, next week.
 These things are a complete waste of my time.”
 (I always thought that was funny since she was attending time management classes.)

 The company made a big mistake.
 They began to certify anyone who paid a small fee and attended a short train-the-trainer class.
 The people leading the sessions weren’t Subject Matter Experts.
 Since they never measured the results of the train-the-trainer model classes, they never knew.
 They just watched their stock price and market share drop year after year.